andytudhope/thebluebook/source/tangled-bank/index.md

 “In their highest boughs the world rustles, their roots rest in infinity; but they do not lose themselves there, they struggle with all the force of their lives for one thing only: to fulfill themselves according to their own laws, to build up their own form, to represent themselves.” — Herman Hesse

+“What would the world be, once bereft
+Of wet and of wildness?
+Let them be left,
+O let them be left, wildness and wet;
+Long live the weeds and the wilderness yet.” — Gerald Manley Hopkins

 “the freed ship sailed, and the man climbed back out of the marvelous as he had known it.” — Seamus Heaney